-They are .5 to 1 inch long, nocturnal, and like a relative humidity between 75 and 90 percent.
+Silverfish are 0.5 to 1 inch long, nocturnal, and prefer a relative humidity between 75 and 90 percent.
 You usually will not see them unless the population is larger.
 They can eat paper, glue, carpeting, drapes, cotton products, dead bugs, and more.
 Click here for a more in-depth read on silverfish.

 Usually creamy white.
 Can be black with wings when reproductive.